theexcel/excel-9654321234/README.md

 This applications fetches, process and stores data from an endpoint.
 It was done with Node(Express), Typescript, TypeOrm and MySQL.
 This applications uses a scheduler to fetch new events after every 1 minute and then process it before saving it in a particular format.
 It also uses an event emitter that listens whenever there is a bulk insert into the db before it processes listings/tokens.

-Use `npm install` to install packages use `tsc` to compile the Typescript code to Javascript use `npm start` to start/run the application to use the database, execk the '.env.sample' file, and put in required information
+Use `npm install` to install packages.
+Use `tsc` to compile the Typescript code to Javascript.
+Use `npm start` to start/run the application.
+To use the database, execk the '.env.sample' file, and put in required information

 # Additional Challenges